This program is open to Greek citizens and is handled by the

 1 December at noon - Deadline for candidates to submit final applications to the Commission in Brussels.

-1 December - late February - Applicants who advance to the final round will be invited for a mandatory SKYPE interview.
+1 December - late January - Applicants who advance to the final round will be invited for a mandatory online interview.

 June - Pre-departure Orientation session at the Fulbright office in Athens and Annual Award Ceremony (Greek finalists)